Local Limits of Connected Subgroups of $SL_3(\mathbb{R})$: The classification of local limits in

 Next we compute all of the limits of the nonabelian groups.
 The next two limits are done by first conjugating by a permutation matrix to move the free element to the upper right corner, and then applying the sequence shown.

 It remains to prove nonexistence of the missing arrows.
 By Proposition \ref{univ} limits of $W_{2,1}$ are abelian groups.
-By Proposition \ref{char} the nonabelian groups can only limit to unipotent groups, which finishes the argument.
+To finish the argument, we need to explain why there are no missing arrows.
+It remains to check the non-abelian groups.
+All the missing arrows from non-abelian groups would originate from $W_{2,10}$, and Proposition \ref{char} does not allow an arrow to any of $W_{2,3}, W_{2,7}, W_{2,8}, W_{2,9}$, because the corresponding characteristic polynomials are not contained in $\textrm{Char}(W_{2,10})$.

-\section{Dimension 3}
+\subsection{Dimension 3}

 We compactify notation to write a group and its transpose in the same line, for example: $W_{3, 8/9}$.
 We show the full chart of local limits is as follows:

 Recall \cite{CDW} compute limits of $W_{3,8} ^{i} = \SO(2,1) = W_{3,13} $ and \cite{GJT} calculate limits of $\SO(3)=W_{3,14}$.
 We first give the computations of the remainder of the limits where we write computations for the transpose in the same line.